Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Introduction

-The theory of \cite{bg} applies to the differential algebraic $K$-theory of rings of integers in number fields.
-The goal of the present paper is to set-up the first step of a generalization of the theory from rings of integers to general regular and separated schemes $X$ of finite type over $ \Spec (\Z)$.
+The paper \cite{bg} is devoted to the study of the differential algebraic $K$-theory of rings of integers in number fields.
+In the {current} paper we generalize this theory to general noetherian, regular, and separated schemes $X$ such that the base change $X \otimes\Q:=\Spec(\Q)\times_{\Spec(\Z)}X$ is of finite type over $ \Spec (\Q)$.
+We call them arithmetic schemes.
+In this realm, the case of rings of integers in a number field corresponds to arithmetic schemes $X=\Spec(R)\to\Spec(\Z)$ which are finite over $\Spec(\Z)$.

-In general, a differential extension of a cohomology theory $E$ can be considered as a byproduct of a geometric construction of the homotopy fibre of the realification map $E\to E\R$, where $E\R:=E\wedge M\R$ is the abbreviation for the smash product of $E$ with the Moore spectrum of $\R$.
-The choice of differential data in the sense of \cite{bg} for $E$ consists of the choice of a real chain complex and an equivalence between the associated Eilenberg-MacLane spectrum and $E\R$.
+To a scheme $X$ we can associate its connective algebraic $K$-theory spectrum.
+In the present paper, this spectrum is denoted by $\bK_{\Z}(X)$ and defined in Definition \ref{jul0870} as the evaluation of a certain sheaf of spectra $\bK_{\Z}$ {on $X$}.
+The connection with the notation used in Subsection \ref{saknaslkdsddqwdqwd} is established by $KR \simeq \bK_{\Z}(\Spec(R))$.
+The algebraic {$K$-groups} of $X$ are defined in terms of the homotopy groups of the algebraic $K$-theory spectrum of $X$ as

-In order to define a differential extension of the cohomology theory $\widehat{\bK}(X)^{ {0}}$ determined by the algebraic $K$-theory spectrum $\bK_{\Z}(X)$ of $X$, one must fix differential data for $\bK_{\Z}(X)$.
-In the present paper, we work with the absolute Hodge complex $ \DR_\Z(X)$ as suggested by Beilinson's conjectures (cf.~\cite{MR862628} and Subsection \ref{nov2602}).
-The relation of this complex with $K$-theory is provided by the Beilinson regulator $\beil:\bK_{\Z}(X)\to H(\DR_{\Z}(X))$.
+In order to construct a differential extension\footnote{We omit the subscript $\Z$ in order to simplify the notation.} $\widehat{\bK}(X)^{0}$ of the cohomology theory determined by the spectrum $\bK_{\Z}(X)$, we must fix differential data, i.e.~a chain complex $C$ and the comparison map $c$ as in \eqref{r23rj23olr23r23r}. {They should satisfy the following requirements:}

-One difference to the standard choice in differential cohomology theory is that the complex $\DR_\Z(X)$ does not exactly model the real homotopy type of $\bK_{\Z}(X)$, and even if $X$ is proper the precise relation between its cohomology and the homotopy groups $\pi_{*}(\bK_{\Z}(X))$ is only conjectural.